United States involvement in regime change: 2005–2009: Syria

 In 2005, after a period of co-operation in the War on Terror, the Bush administration froze relations with Syria.
-According to US cables released by WikiLeaks, the State Department then began to funnel money to opposition groups, including at least $6 million to the anti-government satellite channel Barada TV and the exile group Movement for Justice and Development in Syria, although this was denied by the channel.
-This covert backing continued under the Obama administration until at least April 2009 when US diplomats expressed concern the funding would undermine US attempts to rebuild relations with Syrian President Bashar Al-Assad.
+According to US cables released by WikiLeaks, the State Department then began to funnel money to opposition groups, including at least $6 million to the opposition satellite channel Barada TV and the exile group Movement for Justice and Development in Syria, although this was denied by the channel.
+This alleged covert backing continued under the Obama administration until at least April 2009 when US diplomats expressed concern the funding would undermine US attempts to rebuild relations with Syrian President Bashar al-Assad.

+2009: Honduras

+In 2017, The Intercept reported that military officials from the Center for Hemispheric Defense Studies had quietly assisted Honduran officers in a coup d'état against President Manuel Zelaya on 28 June 2009, helping them argue the coup's legality and arrange meetings with sympathetic U.S. lawmakers.

 2010s

 2011: Libya

 In 2011, Libya had been led by Muammar Gaddafi since 1969.
-In February 2011, amid the "Arab Spring", a revolution broke out against him, spreading from the second city Benghazi (where an interim government was set up on 27 February), to the capital Tripoli, sparking the First Libyan Civil War.
-On 17 March, United Nations Security Council Resolution 1973 was adopted, authorizing a no-fly zone over Libya, and "all necessary measures" to protect civilians.
+In February 2011, amid the "Arab Spring", a revolution broke out against him, spreading from the second city Benghazi (where an interim government was set up on February 27), to the capital Tripoli, sparking the First Libyan Civil War.
+On March 17, United Nations Security Council Resolution 1973 was adopted, authorizing a no-fly zone over Libya, and "all necessary measures" to protect civilians.
 Two days later, France, the United States and the United Kingdom launched the 2011 military intervention in Libya with Operation Odyssey Dawn, US and British naval forces firing over 110 Tomahawk cruise missiles, the French and British Air Forces undertaking sorties across Libya and a naval blockade by Coalition forces.
 A coalition of 27 states from Europe and the Middle East soon joined the NATO-led intervention, as Operation Unified Protector.
 The Gaddafi government collapsed in August, leaving the National Transitional Council as the de facto government, with UN recognition.
 Gaddafi was captured and killed in October by National Transitional Council forces and NATO action ceased.

-In April 2016, U.S. President Barack Obama said that the "worst mistake" of his presidency was "failing to plan for the day after, what I think was the right thing to do, in intervening in Libya."